Microsoft pitches free help for Windows 7-to-Windows 10 upgraders

-Microsoft on Monday touted the assistance it will give organizations transitioning from the soon-to-be-expired Windows 7 to its successor, Windows 10.
+Microsoft on Monday touted the assistance it will give organisations transitioning from the soon-to-be-expired Windows 7 to its successor, Windows 10.

+Dubbed "FastTrack Centre Benefit," aka just FastTrack, the assistance comes free of charge with the purchase of at least 150 licenses for one of the eligible subscription plans or service.

-(Microsoft lists the FastTrack-eligible subscription plans and stand-alone services here.)
+Microsoft lists the FastTrack-eligible subscription plans and stand-alone services here.

 "With FastTrack, we help you to envision a technical plan, determine how to onboard and deploy new services and/or users, and work with you as you deploy," wrote Bob Davis, the executive who leads the M365 group.